Skip to main content

 4 Ways You Can Play To Your Strengths In Your Career - PM Today

-Writing Templates Are Powerful Tools That Give Students a Major Advantage on High-stakes Exams.
+Writing Templates Are Powerful Tools That Give Students a Major Advantage in the Classroom and on High-stakes Exams.

-I was in an English department meeting recently when one of my colleagues asked if there was a perfect strategy for students to approach the kinds of writing that they'll encounter on the high-stakes, end-of-year ELA exam.
-I teach at a grades 7 through 12 school in California so our students take the SBAC exam which assesses grade-level proficiency based on the Common Core standards.
+I attended an English department meeting recently when one of my colleagues asked if there was a perfect strategy for students to approach the kinds of writing that they'll encounter on the high-stakes, end-of-year ELA exam.
+I teach at a grades 7 through 12 school in California, so our students take the SBAC exam, which assesses grade-level proficiency based on our state's version of the Common Core standards.
 Students, among other things, have to respond to a writing prompt on the ELA exam.

 There are three types of prompts, and students are randomly assigned one of them.
 The types of writing that are assessed are narrative/storytelling, expository/research-based essay writing, or argumentative essay writing.
-Curiously, some sort of response-to-literature prompt is not included, but I'm sure the Common Core gurus have their reasons.
-Most states, including Texas and Florida, have some version of these writing requirements albeit based on different standard sets.
+Curiously, a response-to-literature prompt is not included (I'm sure the testing gurus have their reasons for this).
+Most states, including Texas and Florida, have some version of these writing requirements, albeit based on different standard sets.
+Typically, these writing tasks are timed; students have about an hour to complete them.

 The strategy that I use to prepare them for the exam is actually a template or structure that I call the power paragraph.
 It's a paragraph/short essay structure that allows students to show off a number of skills and sophistication in a relatively short amount of time.